Kataki-Takanashi/DELI-cious-sandwiches/README.md

 - Choose from a variety of fresh, **premium ingredients**
 - Choose from a selection of our Specialties: `BLT` and `Philly Cheesesteak`

-The application stores receipts locally in the user's home directory under `~/DELIcious-Sandwiches/receipts` for easy access .
+The application stores receipts locally in the user's home directory under `~/DELIcious-Sandwiches/receipts` for easy access.
 Whether you're craving a classic `Philly Cheesesteak` or want to create your own masterpiece, Ali's DELI-cious Sandwich Shop makes ordering a *breeze!*